Adam Audio T5V Review: Ribbon Tweeter Quality at an Affordable Price

 U-ART Tweeter Technology

-Ribbon tweeters work differently than dome designs.
-Instead of a dome moving back and forth, a folded ribbon membrane moves air through pleating action.
-This approach provides faster transient response and lower distortion.
+The T5V uses a U-ART (Unique Accelerated Ribbon Tweeter) derived from Adam’s more expensive S-ART and X-ART designs.
+Ribbon tweeters differ from dome designs: instead of a dome moving back and forth, a folded ribbon membrane moves air through pleating action.
+This produces faster transient response and lower distortion.

 Driver Complement